by Brian Paul Scipione

 Talent, thy name is Jennifer Holliday, brought to Austin for this production and all by herself the guarantor of the success of the show.

 Zach Theatre's production of Duke Ellington’s Sophisticated Ladies in the Topfer Theatre is spectacular.
 The Topfer is gaining a reputation for high-tech productions that dazzle large audiences.
 Sophisticated Ladies bodes well to enhance that reputation and with its production values to grant some sophistication to its design aestheticsl, although some more work remains to be done.
-This evening is a song cycle of Duke Ellington’s songs and music, tied in non-narrative fashion to Ellington’s …
+This evening is a song cycle of Duke Ellington’s songs and music, tied in non-narrative fashion to Ellington’s rise …

 by Michael Meigs